발우공양

 Seongso is another name for noodle in Buddhism, which means the dish that makes even the practitioners smile.
 This course includes tofu, pan-fried cake, and dumpling as well as noodle that makes the practitioners who don’t usually devour smile.

-Sancho dubuseon
+Sancho dubu-seon

-(Grilled dubu with prickly ash pepper pickles)
+(Pan-fried dubu with prickly ash pepper pickles)

 Youmi(Main Course)